-- Geysir Hot Spring Area: Boiling hot springs at every turn and home to the almighty Strokkur Geysir (aka The Churn), which erupts every few minutes and by over 20 metres each time
+- Geysir Geothermal Area: Hot springs at every turn and home to the almighty Strokkur Geysir (aka The Churn), which erupts every few minutes and by over 20 metres each time.

-- Secret Lagoon: Completely natural hot spring you can bathe in; cheaper and less busy than the Blue Lagoon
+- Secret Lagoon: A completely natural hot spring you can bathe in.
+It’s also cheaper and less busy than the Blue Lagoon.

 Where To Stay In The Golden Circle